cisagov/cool-accounts/terraform/README.md

 ## Bootstrapping this account ##

 Note that this account must be bootstrapped along with the "users" account.
-You must first apply this Terraform code with:
+This is because initially there are no resources in this account that can be used to host remote shared Terrafrom state, and also because there is no IAM role that can be assumed to build out these resources.
+Therefore you must first apply this Terraform code
+with:

-* No backend configuration, so that the state is created locally
+* No backend configuration, so that the state is created locally.
-* Using programmatic credentials for AWSAdministratorAccess as obtained from the COOL terraform account
+* Using programmatic credentials for AWSAdministratorAccess as obtained for the COOL terraform account from the AWS SSO page.

 To do this, follow these steps: